 Many people have reported dreams that seemed to go on for hours but in fact lasted just a few minutes or seconds even.
 The classic report is, being woken up by the alarm, looking at the clock and falling asleep again.
 A dream happens and for whatever reason, the person wakes up again and cannot believe the time; a few minutes have past according to the clock but hours have happened in the dream.
 (Mostly, this phenomenon seems to involve hours and very rarely whole days.
 I have never seen a report involving weeks or months though some dreamers report jumping stages – jumping from being young to being older or back).

 I think this exercise demonstrates that the brain can, in less than a half a second, backfill a sense of reality and time – and this is more than just a memory, or at least, more than ordinary memory.
 I would describe ordinary memory as a retrieval mechanism, triggered deliberately by me or automatically by an internal brain event or external happening in the world.
 I choose to remember a day last week, pictures emerge and I can arrange them chronologically.
 But there are other things that seem more dynamic than a simple retrieval of images.
 For example, my sense of self, the kind of person I think I am.
 This could be a memory but it is a much more complex one (if indeed it is a memory).
-That this sense acts like a memory sometimes is certainly the case but it is also so changeable and involves many things I find it hard or impossible to describe but I know these “things” are there.
-Sometimes these things become more visible at certain times than others.
+That this sense acts like a memory sometimes is certainly the case but it is also so changeable and involves many things that feel much more like emotions.
 So, maybe these are unconscious memories lurking just below consciousness but partially perceivable like the distorted shapes of fish seen below the surface of dark water.
-For me, these things do not present as memories, they present as feelings, as emotions.

 Elsewhere, I have described that feelings are not stored as memories.
 A thought becomes a memory almost immediately, and the memory is added to and subtracted from, as thought and memory interact to create something, which will then become a memory till more interaction occurs.
 But if you feel something, that feeling is not stored, you remember an event and as recall happens, a new fresh feeling occurs, that may seem identical to the feeling you had before but it is new.
 Feelings are always new – even the unwelcome ones.
-You cannot store a feeling and you cannot force one to be made either.
-If you try and find a stored feeling, it is a memory that will arrive and as it does it may trigger a feeling but also significantly, it may not.
+We cannot store a feeling, only remember having a feeling.
+When we remember the feeling from our past we might have a fresh new feeling triggered by it, or, it remains just a thought with very little emotional charge.
+And we cannot force a feeling to happen either.
+If you try to find a stored feeling or create a new one, it is a memory that will arrive and as it does it may trigger a feeling but also significantly, it may not.
 More is said of feelings elsewhere but for here, I will just register that many feelings are triggered by events and many are not triggered by anything we can see.
-They are triggered by unconscious events and perhaps other more mysterious sources.
+They are triggered by unconscious events.
 It is these “Deeper” feelings that the brains tries to control as it descends into and ascends out of sleep.
 An aspect of this control, or a by-product of the material it works with, is a retrospective “sense” of time, imposed by the brain on fluid feelings already present.
-In other words, we do not join a dream already happening, the brain instantly makes one when confronted by feelings that are not under its control.
+In other words, we do not actually join a dream already happening, the brain instantly makes one when confronted by feelings that are not under its control.
 This becomes more visible if we go in and out of dream-sleep rapidly, hence the exercise to facilitate this.
-If the brain can make a whole dream in an instant, that seems to have lasted hours, what else can it do?
+The brain can make a whole dream in an instant, that seems to have lasted hours, so it follows, there is a brain function that creates a sense of reality and it imposes that on the content happening.

 The brain backfills a sense of reality and time and the clearest way to get a sense of this happening, is to see its after effects when dealing with dream material, where it will organise, what may be random neurons firing, into a sequence.
 As the brain wakes up, this backfilling is consigned to memory as it gets to work on the real world now visible, and that action will label the dream as unreal.

 So in summary, there is a split second at the interface between sleep and awake, where the brain is waking up and it imposes order on the dream fragments still happening in the waking.
 I have experimented a lot with what some call ‘mico sleep’, and seen each time how the brain will back-fill reality.
-This is important for our practice because as the brain has this facility, we get to see that the process of deciding what it real, is not completely under our control.
+This is important for our practice because as the brain has this facility, we get to see that the process of deciding what is real, is not completely under our conscious control.
+In terms of Constancy, of course we are just ‘watching’ everything but an aspect of this, over time, is a potential loss of certainty as to what is real.
+Our brains will ‘plug the gap’, they will back-fill content and we become more aware of this as Constancy deepens.
+It is important to note, the ‘watching’ of Constancy is more important than the potential endless ponderings on what is really real.
+Constancy itself therefore, the technique, may not deliver more reality (as in more certainty) but may present more content.
+Our brains will decide what is ‘real’ and all we have to do is watch the process.
+As we get older and as our brains physically decline, gaps may be noticed.

 Return to index